On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

 \subsection{Class Hardness}

-The \clw{MA}{hardness} reduction utilises the Feynman-Kitaev clock construction, specifically the proof of Bravyi \emph{et al}.~\cite{BDOT06} who originally considered this idea for the \sc{Local Stoquastic Hamiltonian} problem.
-Of course, there is an additional component needed for the present problem --- the history state must be succinct.
-Specifically, the history state must be a real succinct state.
-Recall the general form of the history state follows
+The \clw{MA}{hardness} reduction uses the Feynman-Kitaev clock construction, following the approach of Bravyi \emph{et al}.~\cite{bravyi2006complexity}, who originally used this technique for the \sc{Local Stoquastic Hamiltonian} problem.
+A key additional requirement is proving that the ground state of the Feynman-Kitaev clock Hamiltonian is a succinct state.